Activities

 National Geographic

-The Aran Islands has the distinction of being granted One of The World’s Top Island Destination’s by National Geographic.
+The Aran Islands has the distinction of being granted One of The World’s Top Island Destination by National Geographic, described as, “Unspoilt, beautiful, and dramatic destination for archaeology, bird-watching, and spectacular hill walking.”

 The Islands are an extension of the Burren with its unique limestone landscape of fossils, rock formations and archaeological sites and rich flora.
 There are arctic and alpine plants growing alongside Mediterranean orchids and maidenhair fern.
 Lichens such as Lugworth and Parmeliella thrive here.
 These species are the first to disappear in the presence of pollution and are a good indication that the air on the Island is pure.